-Angelina Jolie And Brad Pitt’s Daughters Not Blaming Maddox And Pax For Their Dad’s Inability To Visit Them
+Angelina Jolie And Brad Pitt’s Daughters Not Blaming Maddox And Pax For Their Dad’s Inability To Visit Them [Debunked]

 According to the website, since the negotiations between Angelina and Brad appear to go on poorly, the family’s therapist have likewise threatened to quit.
 The therapist allegedly did not like that her name was disclosed in Angelina’s court filing and that the “integrity of the kids’ treatment had been compromised.”

 However, Gossip Cop dismissed the allegations.
 Apart from the therapist not quitting, the site reported that Brad and Angelina’s girls are not blaming their brothers for Brad’s inability to visit anytime.
-It is the counselling team that will decide the readiness of each child to see Brad.
+It is the counseling team that will decide the readiness of each child to see Brad.
 This means that even if the boys are not yet prepared to reunite with their father, their decision won’t affect the preferences of their sisters.

 Brad and Angelina, once deemed as one of Tinseltown’s powerful couples, still do not have a custody agreement.
 The Allied actor recently accused Angelina of releasing sensitive details of their divorce proceedings to the media.
 Brad claims that Angelina has “no self-regulating mechanism.”